The Bates Family Is In The Midst Of A Baby Boom

-How Many Bates Are Pregnant?
+How Many Bates Sisters Are Pregnant?
 The Family Is In The Midst Of A Baby Boom

 Tori Bates announced earlier this week that she is expecting her second child with her husband, Bobby Smith, less than a year after welcoming her son, Kade.
 The expecting mother took to Instagram where she wrote about how excited she is to be a mother of two, and told her followers all about her baby's sex, name, and due date.
 "We are so excited that our life after April 2020 will hold twice the adventures, giggles, grins, and hugs when we meet our second little boy, Kolter Grey!," she wrote in the caption of the post.
 "Most importantly, we are so thankful and in awe for the opportunity to raise two little boys that we already pray will become mighty men of God."